-As more and more blogs are landing in my inbox I am loving peoples desire to showcase the unusual, the inspiring, the off the beaten track places where your normal run of the mill tourist rarely sets foot.
-Certainly some of my best memories from travelling over the years have not been in the guide books !
+As more and more blogs are landing in my inbox I am loving people’s desire to showcase the unusual, the inspiring, and the off-the-beaten-track places where your normal run-of-the-mill tourist rarely sets foot.
+Certainly, some of my best memories from travelling over the years have not been in the guidebooks!

 Now if I had been a betting man I would have said that visitors to Iceland from the UK would have increased dramatically in recent years especially given the apparent surge in regional charter flights from the UK but I was wrong as in 2019 actually numbers were down.

 Rannveig Snorradottir is the Managing Director of Obeo Travel – an Iceland and Namibia specialist destination management company with her range of ground services available through travel agents in the UK.
-I am delighted that Rannveig got in touch to highlight a side to Secret Iceland that will be new to many of us.
-Here is what she had to say..
+I am delighted that Rannveig got in touch to highlight a side of Secret Iceland that will be new to many of us.

 Far From The Bright Lights